 Electrology, or electrolysis, is the only procedure recognized by the FDA as permanent hair removal.
-This method works by destroying the root of the hair using an electrode, or probe, that is inserted into each hair follicle individually.
+This method destroys the root of the hair with an electrode, or probe, that is inserted into each hair follicle individually.
 A small amount of electricity is applied to the papilla at the bottom of the hair follicle permanently eliminating the regenerative capability of the hair follicle.
 This effectively prevents regrowth.
 Because electrolysis has been used for so long, no other method can claim such widespread success.

 Prior removal methods have an effect on your current electrolysis treatment.
 Tweezing, waxing, threading, or sugaring will cause your hair root to strengthen by growing coarser and deeper.
 These methods also increase your risk of skin discoloration and ingrown hairs.
 In addition, they have the potential to increase growth rate and the strength of the hair, creating a larger problem than you started with.

 Maintenance methods, such as shaving and depilatories are only temporary and allow hair to grow back quickly.
 These methods can be very irritating to the skin.

-Three modalities are used in electrology: Galvanic, thermolysis, and blend.
+There are three modalities in electrology: Galvanic, thermolysis, and blend.
 All three methods have their own merits, and one method is not better than another.
 The success depends on the skill of the electrologist, the type of hair being removed, the condition of the skin and the pain threshold of the client.
 All three methods, when properly performed, thoroughly destroy the hair matrix cells, leaving follicles incapable of regrowing hair.

 This oldest method hair removal using an electric current is named after Luigi Galvani, who lived from 1737 to 1798.
 Galvani did not use electricity to remove unwanted hair, but he was one of the first scientists to study the effects of electricity on the body.
 First reported in 1875 as a way to remove ingrown eyelashes, the galvanic method of electrolysis kills a hair follicle using a current to produce sodium hydroxide (lye) within the follicle.
 Sodium hydroxide kills the matrix cells required for hair growth.